tonygermano/webswing-mirror/documentation/docs/app/browser.md

 [http://localhost:8080?app=SwingSet3](http://localhost:8080?app=SwingSet3) : for selecting the application to run.
 If this parameter is specified, dialog with list of swing applications will be skipped. `<name>` is the swing application name as specified in `webswing.config` file.

 ### Additional application arguments
 [http://localhost:8080?args=arg1,arg2](http://localhost:8080?args=arg1,arg2) : for specifying additional arguments for the swing application.
-Value of this parameter will be appended to value specified in `args` option of `webswing.config` file.
+Value of this parameter will be available in `${customArgs}` variable that can be used in `webswing.config` file.

 ### Anonymous access (skip login screen)
 [http://localhost:8080?anonym=true](http://localhost:8080?anonym=true) : tells the server to authenticate the application with anonymous user.
 This user has access only to applications with `authentication` and `authorization` set to `false` in `webswing.config` file.